comme-moliere/comme-moliere.github.io/_posts/2020-06-09-sequence-of-tenses.md

 This case deals with conditional situations that are likely to happen (in the future).
 Example :

-`Si j’ai un enfant, il s’appelera Charles.`
+`Si j’ai un enfant, il s’appellera Charles.`

 *If I have a kid, he will be named Charles.`